ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 # Stream and Defer

 With Hot Chocolate 11 we introduced the `@defer` directive which allows you to defer parts of your query so that you get the most important data first and the execution of more expensive parts of your query is deprioritized.
-With Hot Chocolate 12 we now are introducing the `@stream` directive which allows you to take advantage of async enumerators and define how much data of a stream you want to get immediately and what shall be deferred to later point in time.
+With Hot Chocolate 12 we now are introducing the `@stream` directive which allows you to take advantage of async enumerators and define how much data of a stream you want to get immediately and what shall be deferred to a later point in time.

 ```graphql
 {